Dancing on Ice 2020 confirmed contestant line-up

 Radzi Chinyanganya

-We’re actually unhappy to verify that @michaelbarrymore has needed to withdraw from #DancingOnIce as a result of damage.
-Please be a part of us in wishing him all the most effective for a speedy restoration.
+We’re actually unhappy to verify that @michaelbarrymore has needed to withdraw from #DancingOnIce attributable to harm.
+Please be part of us in wishing him all the perfect for a speedy restoration.

-Presenter @iamradzi and Professional skater Jessica Hatfield will likely be becoming a member of the present – welcome on board! pic.twitter.com/CF2sLQK6Si
+Presenter @iamradzi and Professional skater Jessica Hatfield shall be becoming a member of the present – welcome on board! pic.twitter.com/CF2sLQK6Si

 — Dancing on Ice (@dancingonice) December 18, 2019

-Whereas not initially set to look on the present, former Blue Peter presenter will compete on Dancing on Ice 2020, changing the injured Micahel Barrymore.
+Whereas not initially set to seem on the present, former Blue Peter presenter will compete on Dancing on Ice 2020, changing the injured Micahel Barrymore.

 “I am thrilled and privileged to be part of the Dancing On Ice 2020 cast,” Radzi stated.
 “I am absolutely gutted for Michael, who is one of my all-time favourite TV presenters, and I wish him a speedy recovery.”